modehnal/GNOMETerminalAutomation/article/presentation_article.md

       * Terminal contains string "test string"
     ```

     Apart from providing generic steps that are usable in every project.
 This was also thought about as having a way for non-technical person to write English sentences and being able to write automated tests.
-It is not perfect and cannot be used for all cases generally as there are situation where I just have to write a custom step, but even an unexperienced user should be able to write very simple test without extensive python knowledge or even the project as a whole.
+It is not perfect and cannot be used for all cases generally as there are situation where I just have to write a custom step, but even an inexperienced user should be able to write a very simple test without extensive Python knowledge or even the project as a whole.

     ### Common steps also come with the advantage of debugging on error.